FAQs

 In London, firms are ranked in separate tables covering work for Employers, Employees & Trade Unions, and Senior Executives.
 The Senior Executive table covers advice for all-types of employed senior professionals (including those working in the financial services industry, senior doctors and head teachers).
 The Employee & Trade Union table is focused on work for more junior employees, as well as actions brought by employees in conjunction with Trade Unions.

-We don’t consider Partnership related issues as these are covered in a separate table.
+Partnership-related issues are not considered here as these are covered in a separate table.

 Related sections: Employee Share Schemes & Incentives; Pensions, Partnership